SRCthird/vorne-auto-exporter/README.md

         <ipaddress>
             Name: <name of database> # Will be the name of the database in MySQL
             Tables:
-                Registers: # These tables are just for reference and wont be pulled
+                Registers: # These tables are just for reference and won't be pulled
                     <table1>
                         columns:
                             <column1>: <datatype>